Vancouver Bears: International Basketball League (2005–2014)

-Rebirth (2021–present)
+The Basketball League (2022–2025)

 On November 2, 2020, The Basketball League (TBL) announced the Portland Storm was approved as expansion franchise for the 2021 season owned by Curtis Hill.
 The team decided to sit out for the season due to the COVID-19 pandemic.

 Prior to the 2022 season, former team owner of the Vancouver Volcanoes, Bryan Hunter sold the team's image and rights to Curtis Hill, who relocated his Portland Storm to Vancouver.

 In 2022 the team was coached by Head Coach Jeff Perrault and Assistant Coach Curtis Hill.
 The team finished 7-17.
 Guard Jaylyn Richardson made All TBL Western Conference 1st team while Guard Andre McCowan made 2nd team.

 In 2023 the Volcanoes were coached by Associate Head Coaches Curtis Hill and Calvin Hampton.
 The team finished with a 8–15 record and was eliminated by the Salem Capitals in the play in game.
 Guard Jaylyn Richardson made All TBL 2nd Team and made 1st Team All Western Conference.

 In 2024 the Volcanoes finished the regular season 1st in the Pacific North West Division with a 16–4 record.
 The Volcanoes were eliminated by The Seattle Super Hawks in the Pacific Northwest Finals.
 Guard Markus Golder made the TBL All Star Game.
 Markus Golder made 2nd team All TBL and 1st team All TBL Western Conference.
 Forward Tyshon Pickett was named to 2nd team All Western Conference.

+United States Basketball League (2026)

+Following the 2025 TBL season, the team was renamed to the Vancouver Bears and left to join the United States Basketball League (USBL).

+94x50 Basketball League (2027)

+Following the 2026 USBL season it was announced via Instagram that it will joing the 94x50 leagu.